How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 RCD Breaker Box / Consumer Unit

-A breaker box is often called an RCB, RCD, Consumer Unit, Ground Fault Current Indicators (GFCI) or just GFI, just to keep us on our toes!
+A breaker box is often called an RCB, RCD, Consumer Unit, Ground Fault Current Indicator (GFCI), or just GFI, just to keep us on our toes!

 Whatever you call it, it’s a distribution panel for electricity coming into the camper and a smaller version of a household unit you’ve probably seen under the stairs or in a utility room in a house.

-In Europe, fitting an RCD breaker in a campervan is essential.
-Some campgrounds may even ask to see it before they allow you to hookup.
+In Europe, fitting an RCD breaker in a camper is essential.
+Some campgrounds may even ask to see it before they allow you to hook up.

 Regulations are more relaxed in the US.